 - Don't leave your washing machine or tumble dryer on overnight

 - Turn heaters off and put up fireguards

 - Make sure you put out any candles you're burning before you go to bed.
 Never leave a candle burning overnight or while you're asleep

 - Similarly, check cigarettes are properly put out using an ash tray.
 Never throw a lit or smouldering cigarette or fresh ash into a bin

 - Make sure exits are kept clear, and keep door and window keys easily accessible where everyone can find them

 - Unplug and turn off any laptops and computers.

-For more information and advice about fire safety in your home, please visit the Fire Service website.
+For more information and advice about fire safety in your home, please visit the government’s official fire safety information page.
 It’s full of helpful information and practical advice and covers everything from smoke alarms to escape plans.